thradams/cake/ownership.md

    a == "uninitialized"
 ```

-As we have just seen, the **uninitialized** state applies to variables that are declared but not initialized.
+As we have just seen, the **uninitialized** state is the state of variables that are declared but not initialized.
 The compiler ensures that we don't read uninitialized objects.

 The **null** state means that owner objects are not referencing any object.
 Listing 12 shows a sample using owner pointers: